3liz/py-qgis-wps/README.md

 # QYWPS

-QYWPS is an implementation of the Web Processing Service standard from the Open Geospatial Consortium.
-QWPS is written in Python.
+QYWPS is an implementation of the Web Processing Service standard from the Open Geospatial Consortium based on the Qgis processing API.

+QYWPS will enable you to use Qgis processing algorithms written for Qgis desktop directy on server side.

+QYWPS is written in Python.

 QYWPS is a fork of PyWPS